Mintbase/templates/bounties/asset_burning.md

 We're seeking a skilled developer or team to create a decentralized application (DApp) on the NEAR Protocol, facilitating an innovative on-chain rewards system.
 This DApp will enable users to burn their assets, such as Non-Fungible Tokens (NFTs), in exchange for unique rewards.
 The mechanics of the burn-to-reward process can be flexible, ranging from direct asset burning with subsequent reward eligibility to more complex interactions involving UI elements and automated background processes.

+## Reward

+This specific bounty is eligible for a reward of up to 1,000$.

 ## Functionality